hamidahoderinwale/astro_site/src/pages/posts/latin.md

 There's something about focus, staying specialized, etc. However, it's a shame that Latin America practically flew under my radar.

-I know relatively little about the region, but interesting things are happening and a ground for exploring a vast range of topics.
+I know relatively little about the region, but interesting things are happening, the history is just as rich.

 A host for developing and developed nations, stricken by brain drain, criminally governed, and afflicted by ecological degradation, among others.
 A melting point of culture that I only experience through vibrant anecdotes and romanticized cinematic depiction.
 What's going on here?
 What should I know?